polarfire-soc/hart-software-services/README.md

 Function profiling allows capturing of the time spent in each C function (through the use of `__cyg_profile_func_enter` and `__cyg_profile_func_exit`.
 This information can be logged to the serial console through calling the `HSS_Profile_DumpAll()` function at an appropriate time, depending on what is being debugged, and by using the `debug profile` CLI command.

 For more information, please refer to the [HSS Function Profiling documentation](https://mi-v-ecosystem.github.io/redirects/hart-software-services-profiling).

+### Scrubbing for ECCs and Non-Coherent Memory.

+The HSS includes a scrubbing service (running on the E51) to scrub ECC protected memories such as DDR, L2 Scratchpad, LIM for correctable single-bit errors in an effort to correct them before they propagate to uncorrectable double-bit errors.
+Note that by default, mpfs-linux is configured such that DDR accesses to/from peripherals such as PCIe, eNVM and USB are directed to uncached memory addresses; with cache synchronisation performed explicitly by the Linux kerne.
+Enabling scrubbing can result in interfering with this default mpfs-linux behavior, and so it is important to configure mpfs-linux to only used coherent memory when using scrubbing.

+As a consequence, scrubbing is currently off by default in provided `def_config` files.

+   # CONFIG_SERVICE_SCRUB is not set